Reviews You Can Rely On

 Credit: Abriah Wofford

 The Zeiss Victory is for those who do not have a limit on what they're willing to spend on a pair of binoculars.
-Amongst the other high price tags, the Zeiss stands out as the best all around.
-It wasn't the brightest or the most clear, but consistently stood near the top where others had a larger difference amongst our diverse testing.
-This pair was a favorite of our advanced testers because of its higher magnification and a beneficial balance point that allowed us to keep our eyes on the prize for a longer period of time before needing to take a break.
+The Zeiss stands out as the best among the other high price tags.
+It wasn't the brightest or the clearest, but it consistently stood near the top where others had a larger difference amongst our diverse testing.
+This pair was a favorite of our advanced testers because of its higher magnification and a beneficial balance point that allowed us to keep our eyes on the prize longer before taking a break.

 While the Zeiss did perform well overall, we did see a couple of design quirks that bugged us.
 The eye cups weren't the easiest to work with.
 They do not have distinct retracting notches, making us twist back and forth to try and find the resting place each barrel needed to match each other.
 While we did favor the mid-point design, there's still the underlying factor that comes with a high-quality lens, a higher weight.
 If you're looking at this section, you would also not shy away from other high-price tag products like the Swarovski EL 8.5x42 or the Leica Noctivid 10x42.
-The Swarovskis have a lower magnification correlating to its stellar brightness for those birders or short range viewers out there that favor a wider field of view.
-The Leicas narrowly beat out the Zeiss overall for clarity, so if that aspect is your greatest concern, then you'll want to set your eyes on those pair of optics.
+The Swarovskis have a lower magnification, which correlates to their stellar brightness for birders or short-range viewers who favor a wider field of view.
+The Leicas narrowly beat out the Zeiss overall for clarity, so if that aspect is your greatest concern, you'll want to set your eyes on those pair of optics.
 Regardless of these three, you'll be delighted to know that we did see a significant step up in performance that could warrant a high investment if you have no limit to the dollar amount.

 Read more: Zeiss Victory SF 10x42 review